mentasuave01/ETHGlobal-Buenos-Aires/README.md

 ![Bleeth Logo](./bleeth-frontend/public/bleeth-02.gif)

-Bleeth.me is a cornerstone protocol that systematizes the DeFi liquidity wars while enabling DeFi protocols to reduce their reliance on mercenary liquidity.
+Bleeth.me is a cornerstone protocol that systematizes the DeFi liquidity wars while enabling DeFi protocols to reduce their mercenary liquidity providers.
 Its core mechanic is built around Vampire Attack (VA) Pools.
 A VA Pool can be created permissionlessly by anyone to initiate a deliberately targeted liquidity-stealing attack against a competitor protocol.
 Additionally, to protect against mercenary liquidity, a configurable lockup period can be specified to ensure that the funds remain deposited as liquidity in the destination protocol for a predetermined amount of time.

 ## Protocol Specification

-### Vampire Attack Steps and Timelines
+### Vampire Attack Steps and Time Windows

 Protocol steps:
  1. VA Pool creation:  Anyone can create a vampire attack pool specifying the VA Pool configuration parameters.